 If you followed all the steps in this guide, you should have been able to start a blog – and your all in costs might have been as low as ~$150!

-So here’s a few tips on how to start growing your blog:
+So here are a few tips on how to start growing your blog:

-- Write consistent high quality posts.
 This can’t be overstated.
 Furiously writing 10 blog posts in a night, only to disappear for months at a time before writing again is a recipe for disaster.
 Writing consistently will not only improve your skills, it’ll also help you build an audience that will keep coming back.
-Too much or too little is bad – I believe one or two high quality posts a week is the sweet spot.
-It let’s you focus on content, research your topics well and also gives your readers time to digest and share the posts.
+Too much or too little is bad – I believe two to three high-quality posts a week is the sweet spot.
+It lets you focus on content, research your topics well and also gives your readers time to digest and share the posts.

-- Don’t give up.
-For some reason Lady Luck always seems to favor the prepared.
+For some reason, Lady Luck always seems to favor the prepared.
 It could take you months, or maybe even years before you make any significant money online through blogging.
 But I am convinced that any person who sticks with it and hones their craft, can eventually make enough money blogging to replace a ‘regular’ income.
 Remember, you are always going to be one viral post away from huge success.
 Don’t give up before your breakthrough.